crrood/webapp-base/readme.md

 ## Usage
 1. Execute `./run.sh` to start the docker containers, with the optional `-b` flag to build them as well
+2. On the first run, go to `http://localhost:8080/api/resetDB` in a browser or via curl to load the data from `resources.json` into the DB
-2. Visit `http://localhost:8080/todo` in a browser to view the front-end
+3. Visit `http://localhost:8080/todo` in a browser to view the front-end
-3. Curl `http://localhost:8080/api/` via console to interact with the server directly
+4. Curl `http://localhost:8080/api/` via console to interact with the server directly

 The server will create endpoints based on the JSON file in `webapp-client/shared/resources.json`.
 For instance, in the example template